 One example of yoga’s immediate-and-potentially-lasting effects turns up in a study on Gamma Aminobutyric Acid, or GABA, which is an inhibitory neurotransmitter with an immediate effect on depression.
 It is “tightly associated with depression,” Dr. Khalsa said, functioning essentially as an antidepressant.
 This study showed that within the span of one yoga class, GABA was measured to increase and therefore improve the mood state of the yoga students.

 The inescapable problem with depression and all mental illness, though, is that it’s a very complicated disease.
 “It involves many neurotransmitters,” Dr. Khalsa reminded us, and it takes a while to develop.
 It is essential, therefore, to understand that even yoga’s effects will time to settle in.
 The good news is that yoga can have an immediate effect, and the more you do it, the more effective it is.
 This is a bit of bright light during unsteady times.

-Findings from this study from The Department of Psychosomatic Medicine at Kyushu University suggest that “yoga can improve somatization and mental health status and has implications for the prevention of psychosomatic symptoms in healthy women.”
+Findings from “Effect of 12 weeks of yoga training on the somatization, psychological symptoms, and stress-related biomarkers of healthy women,” from The Department of Psychosomatic Medicine at Kyushu University in 2014, suggest that “yoga can improve somatization and mental health status and has implications for the prevention of psychosomatic symptoms in healthy women.”

-An individual study on Iyengar-Yoga-based study on postural yoga, or asana, showed that backbends were associated with a more positive mood.
+An individual study in The International Journal of Yoga Therapy, “Mood Changes Associated with Iyengar Yoga Practices: A Pilot Study,” showed that backbends were associated with a more positive mood.

 Yoga practice in the UK: a cross- sectional survey of motivation, health benefits and behaviours, Tina Cartwright, Heather Mason, Alan Porter, Karen Pilkington, 2020